weizh888/PokeAlarmWiki/PokeAlarm-Version-3-Quick-Start-Guide.md

 * The `pokemon:` section in the PokeAlarm v2 has been moved to its own file, `filters.json`.

 #### Gyms
+    {
+    "gyms":{
+		"enabled":"False",
+		"ignore_neutral":"True",
+		"min_dist":"0",
+		"max_dist":"inf",
+        "Valor":"True",
+        "Mystic":"True",
+        "Instinct":"True"
+    },

- A new key, `ignore_neutral`, has been added.
+* A new key, `ignore_neutral`, has been added.
 This is to prevent those "It is now controlled by Neutral" gym messages.
+* The keys for each team have been simplified.
+Setting a team value to `True` will filter for any gym action for that particular team.

 ### Changes in move filtering